CherryS0710/webdev_project/README.md

 ```

 3.Set up the MongoDB database:
--Ensure MongoDB is installed and running.
+- Ensure MongoDB is installed and running.
--Create a new MongoDB database for the project.
+- Create a new MongoDB database for the project.